 The scope of the research activities of the membership is very broad, ranging from basic molecular biology to whole body clinical physiology in patients with diabetes.
 The members, however, share a common interest in research that is related to diabetes and metabolism or is fundamental to understanding its pathogenesis or for the development of new treatment strategies.
-The design of the Yale DERC is aimed at developing an infrastructure that could serve as a catalyst to stimulate innovative research.
-The cornerstone of the Yale DERC is its seven Research Cores that provide funded basic and clinical investigators with the opportunity to more efficiently utilize resources and expand the scope of their research programs.
-The Clinical Metabolism Core facilitates metabolic research in patients, whereas the Molecular, Microarray, Transgenic, Physiology and Cell Biology Cores that comprise the Animal Resource Program offer investigators the tools to create and test novel animal models starting from the molecule and ending with biological outcomes.
-The newly formed Clinical Translation Core provides an infrastructure to facilitate patient-based diabetes research.
-The Administrative Core oversees the operation of the DERC, its Pilot/Feasibility Project and Enrichment Programs, and helps to coordinate patient-based research in diabetes.
+The design of the Yale DRC is aimed at developing an infrastructure that could serve as a catalyst to stimulate innovative research.
+The cornerstone of the Yale DRC is its five Research Cores, which provide funded basic and clinical investigators with the opportunity to more efficiently utilize resources and expand the scope of their research programs.
+The Clinical Metabolism Core facilitates metabolic research in patients.
+The , the Physiology Core, and the Cell Biology Core offer investigators the tools to create and test novel animal models starting from the molecule and ending with biological outcomes.
+The Diabetes Translational Core provides an infrastructure to facilitate patient-based diabetes research.
+The Administrative Core oversees the operation of the DRC, its Pilot/Feasibility Project and Enrichment Programs, and helps to coordinate patient-based research in diabetes.